Retirement ready checklist

 After so many years of saving, switching over to withdrawing might be scary.
 You want to be sure you do it just right, in the most tax-efficient way as possible.
-After all, you’ve worked so hard to build this future for your family; it’d be a shame to misuse any of your retirement savings by drawing down your accounts in the wrong order.
 When you’re ready to retire, you need to decide when to drawdown your retirement savings and by how much.
 While there is a specific way to distribute your retirement income, it can vary greatly from person to person based on what types of accounts you have, how much money you need each month, what you hope to accomplish with your wealth and other factors.
 How you liquidate your assets will not only affect your taxes, but also how long they last.
 Working with a financial advisor can help you determine and execute the best liquidation plan for you and your loved ones.

 3. Consider how best to make your money last

-You may be nearing retirement, but you’ve still got a lot of living to do.
-In fact, a 65-year-old man today can expect to live past age 84, and a 65-year-old woman is likely to make it another couple years beyond that.3 Plus, plenty of people may beat those averages: Of today’s 65-year-olds, one out of every four is expected to reach age 90, and one out of 10 will hit 95.
+You may be nearing retirement, but you’ve still got a lot of living to do: Of today’s 65-year-olds, one out of every four is expected to reach age 90, and one out of 10 will hit 95.3

 Of course, celebrating more and more birthdays can be very happy news.
 But it can also be a big stressor when it comes to your savings.
 Around 68 percent of retirees (PDF) report being concerned about whether they’ll have enough money to last throughout retirement.
 To cope with this longevity risk, you need to have a plan in place that can stretch your retirement savings across a potentially very long life.
 A financial professional can help you see how an annuity could help you diversify your income strategy providing you with a known source of income for life.